 Duchess kept the cold weather away by pairing the coat with faux fur collar and faux fur cuffs from Troy London also premiered during the Scandinavian tour.
 She also wore Cornelia James Beatrice gloves.

-Kate wore ‘Meribel – Felt Beret Hat with Bow’ from Gina Foster.
+She wore ‘Meribel – Felt Beret Hat with Bow’ from Gina Foster.
 Duchess wore the same hat on 2015 St Patrick’s Day Parade also.

-Kate was wearing her trusty Tod’s suede block heel pumps.
+Catherine was wearing her trusty Tod’s suede block heel pumps.

 Duchess finished the look with her Kiki McDonough “Special Edition Green Tourmaline, Green Amethyst and Diamond Earrings”.